wurui1991/ERC_joint_design_program_SPEAR/README.md

        Pivot\_rotation = 0.2097(Pin3-512) + 2.243E-6(Pin3-512)^2 + 1.095E-7(Pin3-512)^3
 ```

 where $Pin3$ is the reading from Arduino Nano analogue pin A3, which has a range of 0-1023.
 Note that this function works with the pinout illustrated in the figure above.
-The DNG and 5V should not be swapped.
+The GND and 5V should not be swapped.

 The Arduino code `ERC_sensorised.ino` included in this repository outputs the ERC bending angle through the serial port, which can be visualized in real time using the Matlab code `ERC_demo.m`.